-Before setting up a UK company limited by shares, it’s important to have a basic understanding of shares.
+If you are planning to set up a UK company limited by shares, it’s important to have a basic understanding of shares.
 What are they?
 How do they work?
 How many should or can you have?
-The concept of limited company shares can be incredibly confusing at first, but it’s quite simple once you get your head around it!
+The concept of limited company shares can be confusing at first, but it’s quite simple once you get your head around it.

 What is a share?

 In simple terms, a share is a portion of a company limited by shares.
-Each share is owned by one or more individuals known as ‘shareholders’.
+Each share is owned by one or more individuals known as shareholders, or ‘members’.

-If you own a share, you also own part of the company and are entitled to receive some of the profits.
-Both the percentage of ownership and profit entitlement are dependent upon how many shares the company is divided into.
+If you own a share, you own part of the company, and you are entitled to some of the profits.
+Both the percentage of ownership and profit entitlement is dependent upon how many shares the company is divided into.

-Imagine a pie chart, or a round cake cut up into slices.
-Each slice is a share of that whole cake.
-The cake might be divided into equal shares – two pieces, four pieces, eight pieces, etc. Or it might be divided unequally, with some slices being bigger than others.
+Imagine a pie chart or a round cake cut up into slices.
+Each slice is a ‘share’ of that whole cake.
+The cake might be divided into equal portions – two pieces, four pieces, eight pieces, etc. Or it may be divided unequally, with some slices being bigger than others.
 It’s exactly the same when it comes to shares in a company – the cake represent the company, and the slices represent individual shares.

 The Companies Act 2006 does not provide a definition of a share, but the most frequently cited legal definition is: